"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 2 Kings 19:32-35 - "Therefore thus says the LORD concerning the king of Assyria: 'He shall not come into this city, nor shoot an arrow there, nor come before it with shield, nor build a siege mound against it.
 By the way that he came, by the same shall he return; and he shall not come into this city,' Says the LORD.
 'For I will defend this city, to save it for My own sake and for My servant David's sake.' " And it came to pass on a certain night that the angel of the LORD went out, and killed in the camp of the Assyrians one hundred and eighty-five thousand; and when people arose early in the morning, there were the corpses - all dead.

-However, "Abaddon" or "Apollyon" and their root words are not found in Hebrew or Greek for the words translated "destroy," or "the Destroyer" in the passages above, but the words used have the same meaning.
+However, "Abaddon" or "Apollyon" and their root words are not in the Hebrew or Greek for the words translated "destroy," or "the Destroyer" in the passages above, but the words used have the same meaning.
 Also, some might argue that Jesus is not "the Destroyer," as He came the first time to save, not destroy:

 Luke 9:56 - "For the Son of Man did not come to destroy men's lives but to save them."
 And they went to another village.